dhad4g/Lexington/docs/CSR.md

 Counts the number of clock cycles executed by this hart.
 A 64-bit, read/write register with value zero at reset.
-The value is not incremented on cycles where a CSR write occurs.
 The `cycle` CSR is a read-only shadow of the unprivileged `mcycle`.

 The following code is an example of reading 64-bit performance counters: